24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Install a Classic Farmhouse or Apron-Front Sink

-24. Brighten Corners with Coastal-Friendly Living Plants
+24. Breathe Life into Corners with Coastal-Friendly Plants

 Coastal-friendly living plants like snake plants or pothos in natural material planters, brightening a kitchen corner and adding a touch of green.